shaazsaleem/Travel-Planner/README.txt

 Shortest Path Calculation: Find the shortest path between two destinations using Dijkstra's algorithm.
 Trip Planning: Plan multi-destination trips by selecting a sequence of
 			   destinations and viewing the route and distance between them.

-Contact:
-Any questions feel free to contact the author at shaazsaleem@my.smccd.edu